• Skip to primary navigation

 GravityView by Katz Web Services, Inc. is the best way to display Gravity Forms entries on your website.
 With GravityView you can easily display entries visitors (or users) of your website made using GravityForms on the front-end.
 It’s an amazing piece of software and developments are going strong.
 If you need the best addon available for GravityForms today…

 Zack combines multiple talents.
-He is a brilliant developer, who tried his ideas first on the WordPress repository, and decided to create the premium plugin GravityView after understanding what his niche market is for the future.
+He is a skilled developer, who tried his ideas first on the WordPress repository, and decided to create the premium plugin GravityView after understanding what his niche market is for the future.
 He has a good eye for design (his website looks beautiful), but also makes good use of existing platforms like Transifex (for translating his multiple plugins) and Help Scout (to organise his documentation).
-GravityView has proven to be an extremely valuable extension of Gravity Forms functionality, with which you can basically build your own content management system (CMS) from scratch with only WP, GF and GravityView.
-But… working in complex projects, where you want to display information in different ways, GravityView is an essential add-on for Gravity Forms, and something you can trust and build your business on.

 Screenshots GravityView

-With GravityView you can create several default structures to show the data in forms.
+Add new View: With GravityView you can create several default structures to show the data in forms.
 The Table View and Listing View are standard available in GravityView.
 You can add easily new View Types by installing them in WordPress.

-The configuration of your View is always divided in 3 different settings:
+View Configuration: The configuration of your View is always divided in 3 different settings:

 • Multiple Entries: you can configure here how the listing of multiple entries looks like.